Powersheds logo

 All articles

-What is tanalised timber?Updated 17 days ago
+What is tanalised timber?Updated 3 months ago

 Using timber isn’t just about cutting down trees and using raw product, timber requires treatment in order to get the best from it and guarantee longevity from the products that you’re manufacturing.
 Picture any forest or wood, fallen trees will eventually begin to rot and decay, this is exactly what the tanalised wood is designed to avoid.